MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 | Aggregation level (year, month, or week)                                          |  AggregationLevel                        |

-Review the enriched data by selecting **See more** in the preview tile.
-Doing so takes you to the **Office** entity.
-You will also find the entity listed in the **Enrichment** group in **Data** > **Entities**.
-Here you will also find the **Office_UserEntity**, which contains the Active Directory IDs for the email addresses from your organization that were chosen for processing in the configuration step.
+Review the enriched data by selecting **See more** in the preview section. it opens the *Office* entity.
+You can also find the entity listed in the **Enrichment** group in **Data** > **Entities**.
+Here you'll also find the *Office_UserEntity*, which contains the Active Directory IDs for the email addresses from your organization that were chosen for processing in the configuration step.

 ## See enrichment data on the customer card

 Account engagement can also be viewed on individual customer cards.
 Go to **Customers** and select a customer profile.
 In the customer card, you'll find the account's engagement score, the total number of emails, and the total number of meetings aggregated over the last year.
-You will also find charts that show the email and meeting history.
+You also find charts that show the email and meeting history.

 :::image type="content" source="media/enrichment-office-customer-card.png" alt-text="Customer card with enriched data.":::